Tap-Payments/TapGooglePayKit/README.md

 <a name="setup"></a>
 # Setup
 ---
-First of all, `tapGoooglePaySDK` should be set up.
+First of all, `tapGooglePay™SDK` should be set up.
 In this section secret key and application ID are required.

 <a name="setup_gosellsdk_class_properties"></a>
-## tapGoooglePaySDK Class Properties
+## tapGooglePay™SDK Class Properties
-First of all, `tapGoooglePaySDK` should be set up.
+First of all, `tapGooglePay™SDK` should be set up.
 To set it up, add the following lines of code somewhere in your project and make sure they will be called before any usage of `tapGoooglePaySDK`.

-Below is the list of properties in checkOutSDK class you can manipulate.
+Below is the list of properties in tapGooglePaySDK class you can manipulate.
 Make sure you do the setup before any usage of the SDK.

 <a name="setup_tapgoogle_pay_sdk_class_properties_secret_key"></a>
 ### Secret Key and Application ID